calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/other-frameworks.md

     * Could you host pages on Mars?
 * [Host your Website on the Blockchain, Permanently](https://medium.com/fullstacked/i-saved-60-per-year-forever-by-hosting-my-website-on-the-blockchain-6f7bf07d35d9) - How to host a simple website on Arweave’s perma-web
 * [Decentralizing your Website](https://towardsdatascience.com/decentralizing-your-website-f5bca765f9ed) - IPFS + ENS

+Question: What is the problem IPFS is trying to solve?

 BlockChain Applications